-Our provision for income taxes for fiscal year 2018 increased \$40.8 million, to \$58.4 million compared to fiscal year 2017.
-As a result of the enactment of the Tax Act and new statutory rates effective as of January 1, 2018, our blended statutory tax rate for fiscal year 2018 is approximately 28%.
-For fiscal year 2018, we also recorded a non-cash adjustment to income tax expense of \$44.5 million for the remeasurement of deferred taxes on the enactment date of the Tax Act and deferred tax impact related to the reduction in the tax receivable agreement liability.
-Our reported effective tax rate was 65.4% for fiscal year 2018 compared to 36.2% for fiscal year 2017.
-The reported effective tax rate differs from the blended statutory federal income tax rate of approximately 28% primarily due to the impact of the Tax Act previously mentioned and the impact of the additional jurisdictions in which we are taxed as a result of the Cobalt acquisition.
-Our effective tax rate was also impacted by, to a lesser extent, the impact of non-controlling interests in the LLC, state income taxes attributable to the LLC, and the benefit of deductions under Section 199 of the Internal Revenue Code.
+Our provision for income taxes for fiscal year 2019 decreased \$36.3 million, to \$22.1 million compared to fiscal year 2018.
+For fiscal year 2018, we recorded a non-cash increase to income tax expense of \$44.5 million for the remeasurement of deferred taxes on the enactment date of the Tax Act and deferred tax impact related to the reduction in the tax receivable agreement liability.
+For fiscal year 2019, our effective tax rate of 24.1% differed from the statutory federal income tax rate of 21% primarily due to the impact of U.S. state taxes.
+This increase was partially offset by the benefits of the foreign derived intangible income deduction, the research and development tax credit and the impact of non-controlling interests in the LLC.
+For fiscal year 2018, our effective tax rate of 65.4% differed from the blended statutory federal income tax rate of approximately 28% primarily due to the impact of the Tax Act adopted in January 2018 and the impact of the additional jurisdictions in which we were taxed as a result of the Cobalt acquisition in July 2017.
+Our effective tax rate was also impacted, to a lesser extent, by the non-controlling interests in the LLC, state income taxes attributable to the LLC, and the benefit of deductions under Section 199 of the Internal Revenue Code.
+Our effective tax rate also reflects the impact of our share of the LLC's permanent items such as stock compensation expense attributable to profits interests.